 When performed properly, a penetration test can do incredible things for your organization’s security.
 You can quickly learn how easy (or challenging) it is for attackers to break through your infrastructure, where your security gaps are, what could be done if an attacker were to get in, and what the risk is with having those security gaps.
 However, not all penetration tests are created equal, and not all security initiatives require penetration tests.
 Sometimes the smoke and mirrors, the glitz and glam, and the excessive hype are very real.

-Here are the 7 ways a penetration test can be overrated:
+Here are the 7 ways a penetration test results can be overrated:

 1. Not All Pen Testers Are Created Equally

 This is pretty obvious.
 It’s true with most things.
 You have your greats at the top, your not-so-greats at the bottom, and most fall somewhere in the middle.
-With penetration tests, who you get to conduct your test has a dramatic impact on the result.
+Who you get to conduct your test has a dramatic impact on penetration test results.
 Skill, experience, expertise, tools used, methodology, deliverables.
 These factors and more contribute to the success of your engagement.

 Ranging from a single person with a computer in their garage to multi-million-dollar organizations employing people who only pen test, not every tester is going to tackle the engagement the same way.